Sunday, July 30, 2017

 A Toobin' River Raid?

 Our dinghy is equipped with a rapid-firing mounted gun!
 This is a good job because we are under a constant onslaught of hazards and weird creatures.
-Try and avoid the many dangers such as rocky rapids, mines, artillery and other crazy stuff like kamikaze dinosaurs who love to leap from the shores.
+Avoid dangers such as rocky rapids, mines, artillery and other crazy stuff like kamikaze dinosaurs - who love to leap from the shores.
 It's absolutely insane!!
-There are lots more causing mayhem; cavemen, something that resembles a pterodactyl, a giant turtle, and centaurs.
-Frantic and I love it.
+There are lots causing mayhem; cavemen, something that resembles a pterodactyl, a giant turtle, and centaurs.

-The controls are dead easy to get to grips with - and superbly responsive to I might add.
-I really love the directional method which works for fast and efficient guidance down our insane river raid.
+The controls are dead easy to get to grips with - and superbly responsive.
+I love the directional method that works for fast and efficient guidance down our insane river raid.
 Picking up green "L" pills will recharge the Pod and stop it from going BOOM but these are few, so collect as many as possible - quickly.

-This is a fun game alright, so let's check out another screenshot from this crazy Toobin...
+Let's take a break to check out another screenshot from this crazy Toobin...

 Those rapids are ace but you better watch out for the nasties - like kamikaze dinosaurs!